 There are excellent places to eat and all cuisines offered throughout Tacoma.
 Anywhere along the Pacific coast though, our tastes run decidedly to fresh seafood.
 We found that and more on the Ruston Way Waterfront.
 With perfect summer weather, we opted for outdoor dining wherever we went.
 We had a great meal at Wildfin American Grill, one of the new restaurants at Point Ruston.
 (We share their recipe for grilled corn here.)

-And at Duke’s Chowder House, one of Tacoma’s most iconic seafood restaurants, we indulged in finely prepared and sustainably caught seafood, and one of their famous Bloody Marys. with the added bonus of the gorgeous colors of a ocean dockside sunset.
+And at Duke’s Chowder House, one of Tacoma’s most iconic seafood restaurants, we indulged in finely prepared and sustainably caught seafood.
+I tried one of their famous Bloody Marys, and we enjoyed the added bonus of the gorgeous colors of a dockside sunset.
+(Try their recipe for crab cakes.)

 Pacific Parasail gives you the chance for what some might consider a fun “soft adventure” and some might call an exhilarating I-can’t-believe-I’m-really-doing-this “bucket list” item by taking you parasailing over the waters of Commencement Bay.
 Either way, it’s a thrilling chance to soar high over water and see the beauty of Puget Sound, downtown Tacoma, the Port of Tacoma, the Seattle skyline, the Olympic Mountains, and Mount Rainier.
 Look down while you’re up in the air and you just might see seals and other marine life; and possibly even whales, if you really get lucky.